letanure/interview-training/docs/04-testing/implementation.md

-# Unit Testing with Vitest
+# Unit Testing Implementation

-## Introduction
+## Overview

-This document is part of the **Project Setup Essentials** series, focusing on unit and integration testing for React applications using Vitest and React Testing Library.
+This guide describes how we evaluated and implemented unit testing for React applications, choosing Vitest and React Testing Library for modern testing practices.

 ## Available Options Analysis